The wealth that Ibiza has is countless. Historical, cultural, natural ... the island has much to offer anyone who dares to discover it.

-In addition we can highlight the creation, in 1980, of the Association of Artisan Professionals of Ibiza, whose objective is the dignification of crafts and their promotion, and the promotion and protection of the interests of artisans.
+We can also highlight the creation, in 1980, of the Association of Professional Craftsmen of Ibiza, which aims to dignify crafts and their promotion, and the promotion and protection of the interests of artisans.

-The fauna is conditioned by the fact of being insular, relying almost exclusively on insects and birds, with a few species of reptiles.
-Although large mammals do not abound, we can find gypsies and, above all, endemic species that constitute a true natural treasure.
+The fauna is conditioned by being insular, based almost exclusively on insects and birds, with a few species of reptiles.
+Although large mammals are not abundant, we can find genets and above all, endemic species that constitute a true natural treasure.

-The birds are the most representative group of the island since there are almost 500 species of birds registered in the Balearic Islands.
-So much so that the Government has developed a computer application, a search engine aimed at information and commitment of tourism activity with respect to the biodiversity of natural spaces.
+The birds are the most representative group of the island since there are almost 500 bird species registered in the Balearic Islands.
+So much that the Government has developed a computer application, a search engine aimed at information and commitment to tourism with respect for the biodiversity of natural areas.

-One of the most important marine ecosystems in the Mediterranean is here: the Posidonia oceanic prairies, which live a wide diversity of marine life and play a very important role in the conservation of the coastal ecosystem.
+One of the most important marine ecosystems of the Mediterranean is here: the oceanic Posidonia meadows, where a wide diversity of marine life lives and plays a very important role in the conservation of the coastal ecosystem.

-Among the marine fauna of the Pitiusas can be found multicolored maidens, sea anemones, flocks of sea bream, salpas and fry of the monkfish ...
-To a greater depth we find a different landscape: corals, barracudas, mackerels, tunas and even perches ....
+Among the marine fauna of the Pitiusas you can find multicolored maidens, sea anemones, golden flocks, salps and monkfish fry ...
+The deeper we find a different landscape: corals, barracudas, mackerels, moray eels, tuna and even perch ....
 From the surface you can see dolphins, flying fish and sea turtles from time to time.

 Weather in Ibiza